Whatever you want from your Vietnam, Cambodia, Laos, Myanmar & Thailand tour, our travel advisors are ready to help you with 1:1 advice.

 Even though Cambodia is a small nation, it has everything.
 Additionally, it has breathtaking natural beauty, from serene islands to magnificent national parks.

-If you are planning to visit Southeast Asia, Cambodia is a must-visit country.
+If you plan to visit Southeast Asia, Cambodia is a must-visit country.

 All seasons are hot, but there is a monsoon season that brings about two climatic conditions: rainy and dry.
 Depending on your travel plans and whether you want to avoid the rainy season, you should choose the best time of year to visit Cambodia.

 At the end of summer, the Tonle Sap comes to life.
-It is one of Cambodia’s true natural wonders and the largest freshwater lakes in Southeast Asia.
+It is one of Cambodia’s true natural wonders and the largest freshwater lake in Southeast Asia.

 November is popular with tourists as the average temperature is around 25°C. This is the perfect time to visit if you plan to wander around temples, monuments, and markets.
 December and January are also busy months as they are dry and ideal for visiting the southern islands.
 Temperatures start to rise in March and April, and it can be very humid for sightseeing.
 However, the Khmer New Year festivities take place in April.
 It is one of the most important festivals in Cambodia, which coincides with the end of the harvest season.